netxms/netxms-doc/admin/agent-management.rst

 After policy is created it should be installed on required nodes.
 Node and agent on it should be up and running and all folder path to additional configuration files and register should exist.
 Nodes should be manually restarted after policy was applied to run it with new configuration.
+To install policy in object menu select :guilabel:`Install...`, select :guilabel:`Install on nodes selected below`, select required nodes in object browser and click :guilabel:`OK`.

 Installed policy configurations are stored as additional config files.
 List of applied policies is stored in Windows registry on in registry file in UNIX.
-If policy is successfully applied on a node it will be seen under this policy.
+If policy is successfully applied on a :term:`node <Node>` it will be seen under this policy.

 Example:

       .. figure:: _images/applied_policy.png

-If Policies have changed it should be reapplied.
-Is is done with command ...
+If Policies have changed it should be reapplied manually.
+Is is done with command in object menu :guilabel:`Install...`, then select :guilabel:`Install on all nodes where this policy already installed` and click :guilabel:`OK`.

+Policy can be also uninstalled.
+To do this right click on policy object and select :guilabel:`Uninstall...`, select node from witch this policy will be removed and click :guilabel:`OK`.
+In this case additional configuration file and registry recored connected to this policy are removed from node.
+In order to apply the changes it is required manually to restart agent.

 Advantage of creating configuration in policies - if configuration for nodes is changed, then it should be changed only once for all nodes on witch it is applied.